fairdk/fair-ubuntu-centre/TECHNICIANS.md

  - A wireless access point (AP) with bridging enabled, i.e. not acting as a router
  - Server connected to AP.
+ - Server configured with a local overlay for wireless setups.
  - mini.iso prepared on a USB for booting clients before installing
    - Obtain from mini.iso:
      http://archive.ubuntu.com/ubuntu/dists/trusty/main/installer-i386/current/images/netboot/